How do you check your ESTA expiry date?

 - Are a citizen or national of one of the Visa Waiver Program countries

-- The ESTA is valid for 24 months from date of approval (or to the expiry date of your passport – if the passport expires within the next 24 months);
+- The ESTA is valid for 24 months from the date of approval (or to the expiry date of your passport – if the passport expires within the next 24 months).

-- The ESTA 90 day visit limit does not start until your arrive in the USA;
+- The ESTA 90 day visit limit does not start until you arrive in the USA.

-- The holder of an ESTA is entitled to undertake tourism and certain business activities such as exploring job opportunities, consult with business associates, travel for a scientific, educational, professional or business convention or conference; and
+- The holder of an ESTA is entitled to undertake tourism and certain business activities such as exploring job opportunities, consult with business associates, travel for a scientific, educational, professional or business convention or conference.

 - The holder of an ESTA is not permitted to engage in any work, study or training.